 Equity instruments (shares and options) issued for the payments of goods and services other than employee services are recognised when the instruments are issued.
 The fair value of equity instruments granted is recognised in the statement of comprehensive income or directly in the statement of financial position depending on the nature of the share-based payment.
 The total amount to be recognised is determined by reference to the fair value of the equity instruments granted.

 a.
 Shares issued under a share based payment arrangement during the year b.
-Employee options
+Employee options c.
+Other share-based payments options

 There were no shares issued during the year under a share based payment arrangement.